Chapter 18: The Creativity of Nothingness

 Dinner had gone through, and the two of them skipped it.
-Strange it was for him to skip dinner—the mere thought of food waters his mouth—but the thought of stares and whispers made it intimidating.
+Strange it was for him to skip dinner—the mere thought of food would water his mouth—but the thought of stares and whispers made it intimidating.
 Enkeli had joined him only because she thought he'd be lonely.
 It seemed ironic though, that he'd be scared of these campers when he was a lot more powerful than them; then again, he had always been uncomfortable around crowds.

 Sometimes, those things made him think.
 He was very similar to his adoptive father, emphasis on adoptive.
-It was possible, since he'd lived with him and trained with him his whole life, but they at least have to have some differences.
+It was possible, since he'd lived with him and trained with him his whole life, but they at least had to have some differences.
 Their erratic skills in archery could be a major one, and maybe their hair, which his was a shade lighter than his father's, but that was it.

 "When do you think Chiron's coming back?"
 Kelli's voice jolted him back to reality.
 He looked at the inquisitive colorless eyes of his cousin.
 He supposed it was dull, since it was colorless, but somehow, it was... elegant.
 Simple.
 Like the color silver.

 "I don't know.
-Maybe tomorrow," he shrugged, feigning nonchalance.
+Maybe tomorrow."
+He shrugged, feigning nonchalance.
 He wasn't really sure what was better: tomorrow or the day after that.
 The word 'creativity' and 'resolve' wasn't helping.
 Surely they won't harm guests... right?

 "Hey Arc," the young goddess said, plopping down beside him on the floor.
 They were in what he guessed was a sitting room, and he wasn't sure if what contains the room has somewhat of a connection to what it was called, but there weren't any chairs or couches for that matter.
-His cousin had been watching at the window, while he was on the wooden floor, Indian-style, making words out of the filthy unswept floor.
+His cousin had been watching at the window, while he was on the wooden floor, Indian-style, making words out of the filthy, poorly dust-maintained floor.
 "I overheard a conversation of Mom and the others."